-Anchoring junctions as drug targets: Role in contraceptive development
+Anchoring junctions as drug targets: Role in contraceptive development (PDF)

 Mruk,Dolores D.; Silvestrini,Bruno; Cheng,Chuen-yan